* Global stocks hit all-time high; Asia ex-Japan, Nikkei rise

 In Asia, markets are also expecting strong earnings, particularly for many of the export-reliant firms benefiting from an upturn in global demand.

-The dollar index, which tracks the greenback against a basket of trade-weighted peers, was fractionally higher at 95.78, on track for a 0.2 percent weekly decline.
+The dollar index, which tracks the greenback against a basket of trade-weighted peers, was steady at 95.715, on track for a 0.3 percent weekly decline.

 Investors are awaiting a host of U.S. economic indicators, including core inflation, retail sales and industrial production for June later in the session for more insight into how the Fed might proceed with monetary policy tightening this year.